 One of the challenges I have when working with a patient undergoing radiation for prostate cancer is whether or not to have them take dietary supplements.

 You see, radiation works by producing oxidative stress (free radicals) in an effort to kill cancerous cells.
-So, in theory, if you take, say, 500mg of vitamin C, an antioxidant, that would protect the cancerous cells from radiation treatment.
+So, in theory, if you take, say, 500mg of vitamin C, an antioxidant, that would protect the cancerous cells from radiation treatment, and the patient would not be cured.

 The premise that antioxidants from dietary supplements protect cancerous cells from radiation therapy is a lousy theory.